charAt83/receiptProcess/README.md

   }
   ```
   With this we can expose any API with minimal or no configuration.

+# DOCKER SETUP AND RUN CONFIGURATIONS:
+For the sake of easy  evaluation, I have containarized this application in docker.
+I have pushed the docker image to my public docker hub.
+* Docker hub user name: `saigude`
+* Docker image Name: `venkata_gude_receipt_process`
+* Image Tag: `rp_image1`
+ ## Run Configurations:
+ * Pull the image to your local docker hub.
+ * Then run the container and run configurations.
+In the run configurations, you need to select Host Port Mapping as `localhost` or `8080`.
+ * And run the container and Hit the end points with the following request body for POST api.
 # END POINTS
 ## POST API:
 * Path `http://localhost:8080/receipts/process`